hopsoft/ellington/README.md

 Ellington exposes a logger that logs all of the following at each station.

 - Date/Time
+- Ticket
-- Context - *Its possible to customize what gets logged from the context.*
+- Passenger - *Its possible to customize what properties get logged from the passenger.*
+- State
 - Transition
 - Route
 - Line